openframeworks/ofSite/_tutorials/02_first steps/001_My_first_particle_system.markdown

 Nice, isn't it?
 Other very typical interaction is using the the keyboard. openFrameworks has some default methods for capturing mouse and keyboard events.
 Take a look at the bottom of the `ofApp.cpp`.
 You will see `keyPress()`, `keyRelease()`, `mouseMove()`, `mouseDragged()`, `mousePressed()` and `mouseReleased()` events.

-At this point we can add some randomness interaction using `ofRandom()` and `ofNoise()`.
+At this point we can add some randomness to the interaction by using `ofRandom()` and `ofNoise()`.
 I highly recommend you take a look at the documentation ( [www.openframeworks.cc/documentation/](http://www.openframeworks.cc/documentation/) ) and also taking a look to Golan's ofNoise example at `openFrameworks/examples/math` directory.
 So let's add something really simple.
 Here every time you press the mouse the ball will go to a random position.

 ~~~~{.cpp}